bghojogh/Histopathology-Magnification-Generalization/README.md

 - Qi Dou, Daniel Coelho de Castro, Konstantinos Kamnitsas, Ben Glocker, "Domain generalization via model-agnostic learning of semantic features."
 In Advances in Neural Information Processing Systems, pp. 6450-6461, 2019.

+The code of MASF method can be found in the following link: https://github.com/biomedia-mira/masf

 The MASF method, itself, is inspired by Model Agnostic Meta-Learning (MAML) whose paper is:

 - Chelsea Finn, Pieter Abbeel, Sergey Levine.
 "Model-agnostic meta-learning for fast adaptation of deep networks."
 In International Conference on Machine Learning, pp. 1126-1135, 2017.